 - Included remote control

 However, there aren't on-screen controls nor sound presets, which we think is somewhat limiting for a versatile soundbar - which is something we hope Naim will update in the future, even if it's by firmware update.
+The fact is, if we wanted a device for both TV and general audio then we'd more likely look to a dedicated soundbar with all the nuance and directional/multi-speaker value that can add.
+The Mu-so 2, on the other hand, is really designed to be a great dedicated system for music.

 It's also a different solution to before, with a built-in proximity sensor that will see an approaching hand and auto-illuminate to show you touch-sensitive controls.
 Here it's possible to cycle through the five main options for sources, which show down the bottom.
 Up top of the circle is the space for three favourites - which can be saved and can be anything you please, including, say a Spotify playlist - for quick access.